Ken Kramer: Congress

+Later career

+Kramer returned to Colorado Springs, Colorado to be an attorney in private practice.

 Since retiring, Kramer has held several positions.
 President Ronald Reagan nominated Kramer to be Assistant Secretary of the Army (Financial Management and Comptroller) on June 10, 1988; the United States Senate confirmed Kramer by unanimous consent on October 14, 1988.
 He was nominated by President George H. W. Bush and appointed as a Judge on the United States Court of Appeals for Veterans Claims in 1989.
 He was chief judge of the court from 2000 until he retired in 2004.
 He is married to Louise Kotoshirodo Kramer.